hdShang/arxiv-daily/docs/cs-RO/2025-06-04/papers/250603516v1-semnav-a-model-based-planner-for-zero-shot-object-goal-navigation-us.md

 ---
 layout: default
-title: SemNav: A Model-Based Planner for Zero-Shot Object Goal Navigation Using Vision-Foundation Models
+title: "SemNav: A Model-Based Planner for Zero-Shot Object Goal Navigation Using Vision-Foundation Models"
 ---

 # SemNav: A Model-Based Planner for Zero-Shot Object Goal Navigation Using Vision-Foundation Models